-Within a few years in about 1560 bc.
-Sequenenre was dead assassinated by two or more assailants with there being some evidence that the king may have received four of his five head wounds while he was lying on the ground unconscious after the first blow to his head.
-From his head wounds it can be surmised that at least two or more weapons were used including an axe, a spear, possibly a sword and a blunt object maybe the but end of the axe.
+Within a few years, in about 1560 bc.
+Sequenenre was dead assassinated by two or more assailants, with there being some evidence that the king may have received four of his five head wounds while he was lying on the ground unconscious after the first blow to his head.
+From his head wounds, it can be surmised that at least two or more weapons were used, including an axe, a spear, possibly a sword, and a blunt object, maybe the but end of the axe.

-To Sequenenre's credit he acquired the moniker of Sequenenre the Brave with his descendants driving the foreign kings out of Egypt and the prince's of Thebes became kings of Upper and Lower Egypt.
+To Sequenenre's credit, he acquired the moniker of Sequenenre the Brave, with his descendants driving the foreign kings out of Egypt, and the princes of Thebes became kings of Upper and Lower Egypt.

 No comments: